thesobercoder/polygon/README.md

 - :white_check_mark: The changes for the new version have been added to the `CHANGELOG.md` file.
 - :white_check_mark: The new version has been updated in the `polygon.ahk` file.
-- :white_check_mark: The new version has been updated in the `polygon.wxs` file.

 Use the following release note body for each release.